You've Come to the RIght Place

 KRET TV is a broadcast TV station and has been serving the Coachella Valley since 1998.
 Today, we are the Desert’s number 1 destination for classic TV viewers.
-We're proud to offer an impressive list of networks including: Cozi TV, Antenna TV, Heroes & Icons TV, and Decades.
-All these stations feature unmeasurable hit series and classic television.
+We're proud to offer an impressive list of networks including: Cozi TV, Antenna TV, Heroes & Icons TV, and ThisTV.
+All these stations feature unmeasurable hit series and full length movies.
 Scroll below for more information about our stations

 Heroes & Icons